Weasley-J/dtt-spring-boot-parent/README.md

 >
 > (d) Retains comments for columns of data tables for the Java developers who is non-native English speaker.
 >
-> here is an example for the  `0-code` injection way to parse Java document to a table DDL statements.
+> here is an example for the way of `0-code` injection to parse Java document to a table DDL statements.
 >
 > - Chinese developer
 >